Big Brother 13 (American season): HouseGuests

 As part of the twist for the season, a selection of former HouseGuests, called "Dynamic Duos" by the producers, re-entered the House for another chance to win the grand prize.
 The six HouseGuests that returned were Dick Donato and Daniele Donato from Big Brother 8, Jordan Lloyd and Jeff Schroeder from Big Brother 11, and Rachel Reilly and Brendon Villegas from Big Brother 12.

 Future appearances

 Brendon Villegas and Rachel Reilly competed on The Amazing Race 20, and later returned for The Amazing Race 24.
 Reilly returned on The Amazing Race 31 along with her sister, Elissa Slater.

-Daniele Donato appeared on Big Brother 20 to celebrate the engagement of Big Brother 18 contestants Nicole Franzel and Victor Arroyo.

-In 2020, Daniele returned for a third time to compete on Big Brother: All-Stars.
-In 2022, Rachel competed on the USA Network reality competition series, Snake in the Grass.
-She also competed on the 2023 Peacock reality TV series The Traitors.
+Reilly also made guest appearances on Big Brother 20 to host a Veto competition.
+In 2018, Reilly and Villegas participated in Celebrity Fear Factor.
+In 2022, Reilly competed on the USA Network reality competition series, Snake in the Grass.
+In 2023, Reilly competed on the first season of the Peacock reality TV series The Traitors.
+In 2025, Reilly competed on Food Network's TV series Worst Cooks in America Celebrity Edition: Heroes vs. Villains.
+Later that year, Reilly returned to Big Brother as surprise houseguest on Big Brother 27.

+Daniele Donato later appeared on Big Brother 20 to celebrate the engagement of Big Brother 18 contestants Nicole Franzel (the winner of that season) and Victor Arroyo.
+In 2020, Donato returned for a third time to compete on Big Brother: All-Stars.